jared-jones280/hw-bdd-cucumber/README.md

 [gitlab](https://gitlab.com/), or [bitbucket](https://bitbucket.org/)
 and be sure that your repo is private.

+run your tests with "rake cucumber:all" in the cli

 **Part 1: Create a declarative scenario step for adding movies**

 The goal of BDD is to express behavioral tasks rather than low-level operations.